 To address critical solar energy industry needs for high-quality, local, and accessible training in solar system design, installation and inspection.

 The training network provides train-the-trainer instruction to educational faculty/instructors in photovoltaics (PV) and solar water heating (SWH) from institutions designated by the Energy Offices in the nine partner states and territories.
 The trained instructors then conduct training in PV and SWH at their educational institutions.

 The Interstate Renewable Energy Council (IREC) is the National Administrator for the Solar Instructor Training Network.
 IREC works closely with the Regional Training Partners, facilitating and supporting the creation of a well-trained, highly-qualified solar energy workforce of sufficient size and diversity to meet the projected needs of this country.
 The IREC Solar Instructor Training Network web site provides a listing of regional training partners, training resources, future events, and highlights the work that has been conducted to date.

 The Florida Solar Energy Center (FSEC) leads this network.
-The Florida Solar Energy Center, with more than 30 years of training experience in the solar energy arena collaborates with its partners to expand the existing model of its long-standing alternative energy training programs.
+The Florida Solar Energy Center, with more than 30 years of training experience in the solar energy arena, collaborates with its training partners to expand the existing model of its long-standing alternative energy training programs.
 Activities include:

 For more information, please contact: